susannaelsie/stat545-hw-klassen-susanna/hw02/README.md

 https://ateucher.github.io/rcourse_site/03-plotting.html

-Simply stats thread for section 5.
+## Section 5 - Doing more

+The Simply stats thread for section 5 was helpful generally, but also tipped me off to the fact that the code wasn't getting all of the values for each country.
 Specifically, this thread:

-After doing that I look for weird quirks, like if there are missing values or outliers like @feralparakeet
+> After doing that I look for weird quirks, like if there are missing values or outliers like @feralparakeet

-@hmason ALL THE DESCRIPTIVES.
+> @hmason ALL THE DESCRIPTIVES.
 Well, after reviewing the codebook, of course. — Vickie Edwards (@feralparakeet) June 12, 2014

-and like @cpwalker07
+> and like @cpwalker07

-@hmason count # rows, read every column header — Chris Walker (@cpwalker07) June 12, 2014
+> @hmason count # rows, read every column header — Chris Walker (@cpwalker07) June 12, 2014

-and like @toastandcereal
+> and like @toastandcereal

-@hmason@mispagination jot down number of rows.
+> @hmason@mispagination jot down number of rows.
 That way I can assess right away whether I've done something dumb later on. — Jessica Balsam (@toastandcereal) June 12, 2014

+I explored the ```knitr:kable``` tip, but was unable to install the kable package (assuming I had to).
+I did find this <a href="http://kbroman.org/knitr_knutshell/pages/figs_tables.html">'knitr in a knutshell'</a> resource that would have been helpful had I more time.